-- A. Do not install joists until supporting construction is in place and secured. - B. Install joists and accessories plumb, square, and true to line; securely fasten to supporting construction according to SJI's "Specifications," joist manufacturer's written recommendations, and requirements in this Section. - 1.
+- A. Do not install joists until supporting construction is in place and secured. - B. Install joists and accessories plumb, square, and true to line; securely fasten to supporting construction according to SJI's "Specifications,"" and "Standard Specifications for Composite Steel Joists, CJ-Series" in "Standard Specifications for Composite Steel Joists, Weight Tables and Bridging Tables, Code of Standard Practice," joist manufacturer's written recommendations, and requirements in this Section. - 1.
 Before installation, splice joists delivered to Project site in more than one piece. - 2.
 Space, adjust, and align joists accurately in location before permanently fastening. - 3.
 Install temporary bracing and erection bridging, connections, and anchors to ensure that joists are stabilized during construction. - 4.
 Delay rigidly connecting bottom-chord extensions to columns or supports until dead loads are applied. - C. Field weld joists to supporting steel bearing plates and framework.
 Coordinate welding sequence and procedure with placement of joists.
-Comply with AWS requirements and procedures for welding, appearance and quality of welds, and methods used in correcting welding work. - D. Install and connect bridging concurrently with joist erection, before construction loads are applied.
+Comply with AWS requirements and procedures for welding, appearance and quality of welds, and methods used in correcting welding work. - D. Bolt joists to supporting steel framework using carbon-steel bolts. - E. Bolt joists to supporting steel framework using high-strength structural bolts.
+Comply with Research Council on Structural Connection's "Specification for Structural Joints Using ASTM A 325 or ASTM A 490 Bolts" for high-strength structural bolt installation and tightening requirements. - F. Install and connect bridging concurrently with joist erection, before construction loads are applied.
 Anchor ends of bridging lines at top and bottom chords if terminating at walls or beams.

-- A. Testing Agency: Owner will engage a qualified independent testing and inspecting agency to inspect field welds and to perform field tests and inspections and prepare test and inspection reports. - B. Visually inspect field welds according to AWS D1.1/D1.1M. - 1.
+- A. Testing Agency: Owner will engage a qualified independent testing and inspecting agency to inspect field welds and bolted connections and to perform field tests and inspections and prepare test and inspection reports. - B. Visually inspect field welds according to AWS D1.1/D1.1M. - 1.
 In addition to visual inspection, test field welds according to AWS D1.1/D1.1M and the following procedures, as applicable: - a.
 Liquid Penetrant Inspection: ASTM E 165. - b.
 Magnetic Particle Inspection: ASTM E 709. - c.
 Ultrasonic Testing: ASTM E 164. - d.
-Radiographic Testing: ASTM E 94. - C. Correct deficiencies in Work that test and inspection reports have indicated are not in compliance with specified requirements. - D. Perform additional testing to determine compliance of corrected Work with specified requirements.
+Radiographic Testing: ASTM E 94. - C. Visually inspect bolted connections. - D. Correct deficiencies in Work that test and inspection reports have indicated are not in compliance with specified requirements. - E. Perform additional testing to determine compliance of corrected Work with specified requirements.